ordinals/ord/docs/src/inscriptions/recursion.md

 ### Self Referencing

-An inscription may fetch data about itself using the endpoints above by using it's own inscription ID.
+An inscription may fetch data about itself using the endpoints above by using its own inscription ID.
 Since all inscriptions are rendered in an iframe with a URL of `/content/<INSCRIPTION_ID>`, it can retrieve its own inscription ID from `window.location.pathname` using the following line (or similar)